wp-plugins/collapsing-categories/readme.txt

 * 0.5.5 (2008/05/19)
     * fixed bug - html now validates when not displaying posts
     * new option - choose between arrows or +- for expanding and collapsing
-    * tweaked exclude option to function better with collapsing archives
+    * tweaked exclude option to function better with collapsing categories

 * 0.5.4
     * fixed bug - was using hard-coded wp_ prefix in one SQL query.